Sierra Skye Spreads Legs & Tugs At Bikini Bottoms, Driving Her Fans Wild

 Sierra Skye is well-known for posting racy Instagram posts that get her followers fired up.
 On Tuesday, she sent them into overdrive with a snap that showed her tugging at the strings on her barely-there bikini.

-In the photo, Skye sat on a kitchen counter with her legs spread apart with one knee bent and the other leg hanging off the edge of the counter.
-She wore a red string bikini that didn’t leave much to the imagination.
+In the photo, Skye sat on a kitchen counter with her legs spread apart, one knee bent and the other leg hanging off the edge of the counter.
+She was wearing a red string bikini that didn’t leave much to the imagination.
 The top featured a classic triangle style, showing off the beauty’s cleavage.
 Sierra tugged at the strings on the bikini bottoms as she looked down.
-Her hands on the bikini strings drew the eye to her flat abs and curvy hips.
+This drew the eye to her flat abs and curvy hips.

-Sierra wore a pair of sneakers to give the look a sporty vibe, but this photo was all about sex appeal, as the model’s fabulous figure was on full display.
-The red color of the bikini popped against her bronze skin.
-She accessorized the outfit with a pair of hoop earrings.
-The model appeared to be wearing a full face of makeup, and her hair was pulled up in a messy bun.
+Sierra wore a pair of sneakers to give the look a sporty vibe, but this photo was all about sex appeal, as the model’s fabulous figure was on full display, thanks to how the bikini’s red hues popped against her bronze skin.
+She also accessorized the outfit with a pair of hoop earrings and appeared to be wearing a full face of makeup, with her hair pulled up in a messy bun.

-In the caption, Sierra gave a shut out to the makers of her sneakers, but a significant portion of her fans were taking notice of everything above what she had on her feet.
+In the caption, Sierra gave a shoutout to the makers of her sneakers, but a significant portion of her fans was taking notice of everything above what she had on her feet.
 They loved the post, and it racked up more than 39,000 likes within an hour of going live.

 Some of Sierra’s 4 million followers pointed out how hot the Instagram sensation looked by simply posting fire emoji.
 Others found the words to compliment the model.